- NUTRITIONAL WELLNESS

 The benefits of physical activity

 Participating in physical activity not only keeps your body healthy; it makes you feel good too.
 You are never too old to start an exercise regime.
 Regular physical activity most days of the week can help reduce your risk of certain diseases, increase your strength and reduce your risk of falls.
 Walking, swimming, aqua-aerobics, gardening and bowls are all ideal activities.
 Even daily tasks such as vacuuming, mowing the lawn, and shopping count as exercise.
 Before you start a regular exercise regime, speak to your doctor about a safe exercise plan.
+Benefits of regular exercise:

 - Increased heart and lung fitness.